 Friday & Saturday: 9am – 10pm.
 Sunday: 9am – 6pm

 Admission is $10 online or $13 on site on Fridays, and $15 on Saturdays and Sundays if purchased online, $18 in person.
 Online reservations are recommended for weekends.

 They are also open Columbus Day with online ticket price of $11 or $15 on site.

 Greene Fields Farms

 When this sweet family could no longer afford to visit a pumpkin patch as a family, they created their own in Greenfield, Illinois.
 A whole lot of pumpkins, mums, and even more faith is what sustains Greene Field Farms.
-The patch features a huge variety of pumpkins, farm animals, corn bin, and super cute photo spots.
+The patch features a huge variety of pumpkins, farm animals, straw bale tower, corn bin, milo maze, games, and super cute photo spots.

 Hours: Friday Noon-5:00pm, Saturday 10am-5:00pm, Sunday Noon-5:00pm, Columbus Day 10am-4:00pm.
 Admission is free.

 Heritage Farm in Godfrey has opened their first ever pumpkin patch in 2020 and the fun is even better this year.
 They have over 45 different varieties of pumpkins and apples to pick plus a kid’s activity zone with corn maze, pumpkin bowling, pumpkin decorating, pumpkin slingshot, tire jumper, pedal tractors, kids slide, corn crib, and more.
 Food trucks will be available on certain days and times with other treats available for sale.

 Hours: Now open Fridays-Sundays 10AM – 5PM plus Columbus Day 10AM – 4PM

 Admission to the patch is free.
 The Kid’s Zone is $8 per child over age 1.